 This is the first and the most important step in producing a high quality translation of your online course.
 You need to perform the following to render the content of your e-learning course effectively.

 - Selecta good translator: You need to select a good translator who is efficient and experienced in translating e-learning content for organizations in your industry.
-Check out this informative blog to know more about zeroing-in on the right translator for your online course.

 - Prepare and send the “source language” templates: Once you create the e-learning course in the source language, develop a template containing the text which needs to be rendered into the target language and send it to the translator.